hpaantee/HIP-ElecSus/README.md

 ## Change Log
 v 1.0.0
-- Initial release to public
+- Initial release to the public